StackVista/stackstate-docs/setup/agent/openshift.md

 #### Enable cluster checks

 Optionally, the chart can be configured to start additional StackState Agent V2 pods \(1 by default\) as StackState ClusterCheck Agent pods that run cluster checks.
-Cluster checks are configured on the [StackState Cluster Agent](openshift.md#stackstate-cluster-agent) are run by one of the deployed [StackState ClusterCheck Agent](openshift.md#stackstate-clustercheck-agent-optional) pods.
+Cluster checks that are configured on the [StackState Cluster Agent](openshift.md#stackstate-cluster-agent) will then be run by one of the deployed [StackState ClusterCheck Agent](openshift.md#stackstate-clustercheck-agent-optional) pods.

 To enable cluster checks and deploy the ClusterCheck Agent pods, create a `values.yaml` file to deploy the `cluster-agent` Helm chart and add the following YAML segment: